DOXORUBICIN HYDROCHLORIDE injectable, liposomal

 Direct measurement of liposomal doxorubicin shows that at least 90% of the drug (the assay used cannot quantify less than 5-10% free doxorubicin) remains liposome-encapsulated during circulation.

-In contrast to doxorubicin, which displays a large volume of distribution (range 700 to 1,100 L/m2), the small steady state volume of distribution of liposomal doxorubicin suggests that doxorubicin hydrochloride liposomal infusion is largely confined to vascular fluid.
+In contrast to doxorubicin, which displays a large volume of distribution (range 700 to 1,100 L/m2), the small steady state volume of distribution of liposomal doxorubicin suggests that doxorubicin hydrochloride liposome injection is largely confined to vascular fluid.
 Doxorubicin becomes available after the liposomes are extravasated.
 Plasma protein binding of doxorubicin hydrochloride liposome injection has not been determined; the plasma protein binding of doxorubicin is approximately 70%.

 Metabolism